-Principle 4: Promote Patient Data Access: We must ensure that all Californians easily have full and equal access to their electronic health information.
+Principle 4: Promote Patient Data Access: We must ensure that all Californians easily have full and equal electronic access to their electronic health information and personalized, longitudinal health records.

-- Californians should have ready and complete electronic access to their health and human service data as well as relevant tools and educational resources, in their primary or preferred languages, to make meaningful use of that information. - We must support equal access to health information for California's low-income communities, communities of color, people speaking primary languages other than English, people with disabilities, seniors and youth, immigrant residents, rural and innercity, and LGBTQI communities. - The burden of health information exchange must not rest solely with patients.
+- All Californians should have ready and complete electronic access to their health and human service data as well as relevant tools and educational resources, in their primary or preferred languages, to make meaningful use of that information. - We must support equal access to health information for California's low-income communities, communities of color, people speaking primary languages other than English, people with disabilities, seniors and youth, immigrant residents, rural and innercity, and LGBTQI communities. - We should design health information collection, exchange and use policies and programs that enable, not impede, patients' easy access to and use of their longitudinal health data, and facilitate all Californians' active engagement and partnership in their health care.
+The burden of health information exchange must not rest solely with patients.

-Principle 5: Reinforce Patient Privacy & Security: We must collect, exchange, and use health and human service information in a secure manner that ensures data integrity and adheres to federal and state privacy law and policy.
+Principle 5: Reinforce Patient Privacy & Security: We must collect, exchange, and use health and human service information in a secure manner that promotes trust, ensures data integrity, and adheres to federal and state privacy law and policy.

-We must support a patient's preferences regarding the collection, exchange, access, and use of their information.
-We must collect, exchange, and use data in compliance with state and federal data sharing technological and secure transmission requirements.
-Commented [wb2]: Where the prior Principles focused on standardization, it is also important to support the universal exchange of relevant patient information across the care continuum so that all providers have access to the information needed to support whole person care.

-- We should establish strong and clear privacy and security policies to ensure that health information exchange promotes trust and protects the privacy, security confidentiality and integrity of health data. - We should establish policy and support technologies that incorporate innovations that can enhance individual privacy and security and address new risks. - We should establish policies, procedures and educational programs that clarify data sharing privacy requirements, debunk misleading claims about data sharing, and reduce burdensome or restrictive standards for compliance with privacy laws or regulations as pretext for not exchanging health information. - We should facilitate health information exchange that is governed by data stewardship rules and fair information practices advanced by federal and state government.
+- We must support a patient's preferences regarding the collection, exchange, access, and use of one's healththeir information.
+We must collect, exchange, and use data in compliance with state and federal data sharing technological and secure transmission requirements. - We should establish strong and clear privacy and security policies to ensure that health information exchange promotes trust and protects the privacy, security\confidentiality\ and integrity of health data. - We should establish policy and support technologies that incorporate innovations that can enhance individual privacy and security and avoid or address new risks. - Participants shall not use compliance with privacy and security laws as a pretext for information blocking nor impeding or burdening any patient's access to and use of one's health information.
+To that end, wWe should also establish policies, procedures and educational programs that clarify data sharing privacy requirements, and correctdebunk misleading claims and myths about data sharing, and reduce burdensome or restrictive standards for compliance with privacy laws or regulations as pretext for not exchanging health information. - We should facilitate health information exchange that is governed by data stewardship rules and fair information practices advanced by federal and state government.